-6. The Internet of Things
+6. The Internet of Things and Real Estate

 The future is connected.
 As a Realtor, the Internet of Things (IoT) will bring automation and efficiency to your professional life.
 No longer will you have to remember to find the keys to a property, an internet connected doorbell will automatically unlock the door when you arrive.
 HVAC systems, lighting and even robotic vacuum cleaners can be controlled remotely to prepare a property ahead of an open home, reducing the amount of time required to prepare.